arbor-sim/arbor/doc/concepts/morphology.rst

     designed to support both the diverse descriptions of cell morphologies (e.g. SWC, NeuroLicida, NeuroML), and tools that iteratively construct cell morphologies (e.g. L-system generators, interactive cell-builders).

-:term:`Segment trees <segment tree>` comprise a sequence of segments starting from at lease one :term:`root` segment, together with a parent-child adjacency relationship where a child segment is distal to its parent.
+Segment trees comprise a sequence of segments starting from at lease one :term:`root` segment, together with a parent-child adjacency relationship where a child segment is distal to its parent.
 Branches in the tree occur where a segment has more than one child.
 Furthermore, a segment can not have more than one parent.